stoneyrh/gSOAP/gsoap/doc/guide/index.md

             soap_print_fault(soap, stderr);
           else
             fprintf(stderr, "request served\n");
-          soap_destroy(soap); // delete allocated class instances
+          soap_destroy(soap); // delete managed class instances
-          soap_end(soap);     // delete allocated data and temporaries }
+          soap_end(soap);     // delete managed data and temporaries }
       }
       soap_free(soap); // finalize and delete the context }
 ~~~

-The `::soap_serve` dispatcher handles one request or multiple requests when HTTP keep-alive is enabled with the `#SOAP_IO_KEEPALIVE` flag, which should only be used with multi-threaded services, see the next section and Section \ref keepalive.
+The `::soap_serve` dispatcher handles one request or multiple requests when HTTP keep-alive is enabled with the `#SOAP_IO_KEEPALIVE` flag, which should only be used with client applications or with stand-alone multi-threaded services, see the next section and Section \ref keepalive.

 The gSOAP functions that are frequently used for server-side coding are:

 * `soap_bind(struct soap *soap, char *host, int port, int backlog)` binds `::soap::master` socket to the specified port and host name (or NULL for the current machine), using a backlog queue size of pending requests, returns master socket.
 We check the return value with `#soap_valid_socket`.
-The backlog queue size should be small, say 1 or 2, for iterative (not multi-threaded) stand-alone servers to improve fairness among connecting clients.
+The backlog queue size should be small, say 2 to 10, for iterative (not multi-threaded) stand-alone servers to ensure fairness among connecting clients.
+A smaller value increases fairness and defends against denial of service, but hampers performance because connection requests may be refused.

 * `soap_accept(struct soap *soap)` returns `#SOAP_SOCKET` socket `::soap::socket` when connected.
 We check the return value with `#soap_valid_socket`.